 Natural disasters are incredibly traumatic experiences for everyone, but if you are in recovery, they can bring an added level of danger.
 The stress caused by hurricanes, floods, fires, and earthquakes can be so overwhelming that it can sometimes lead to a relapse.

 When the brain goes through the process of something as traumatic as a natural disaster, it can become completely rewired.
 The immediate effects of trauma are elevated heart rate, perspiration, and hypervigilance.
-But when the initial danger has passed, longer lasting symptoms are likely to develop.
+But when the initial danger has passed, longer-lasting symptoms are likely to develop.
 You may start experiencing panic attacks or other anxiety disorders, sleeplessness, depression, and even flashbacks.
 These feelings can cause some to use drugs or alcohol again in order to numb themselves to these feelings.

 Even small inconveniences can become triggers, especially if you are in the early stages of your recovery.
 Even if you are safe and fortunate enough to not have experienced much property loss or any serious injuries, a natural disaster can significantly disrupt your life.
-Because of this, it is important to always be prepared, not just for surviving a natural disaster, but for how you will take care of yourself and your recovery afterwards.
+Because of this, it is important to always be prepared, not just for surviving a natural disaster, but for how you will take care of yourself and your recovery afterward.

 In case of emergency, remember: